Sport in Peru: Basketball

 Until the mid-70s, Peru had one of the best basketball national teams in South America.
 However, since the 1973 South American Basketball Championship, where Peru won the bronze medal, international victories have become scarce.

+Horse racing

+Horse racing, known in Spanish as "turf" is administered by the Jockey Club del Perú (JCP).
+The Peruvian Quadruple Crown is held at Lima's Hipódromo de Monterrico, and another racecourse is located in Arequipa.
+The history of the sport in the country dates back to the mid-19th century, when it was introduced by the country's British community.